ferdiansyah211/rag-chatbot-docs/README.md

-# 🧠 Company Policy Assistant
+# 🧠 RAG Chatbot Docs

-An intelligent local chatbot that can answer employee questions about internal company policies.
+An intelligent local chatbot that can answer questions based on stored documents.
 This system leverages a local Large Language Model (LLM) via [Ollama](https://ollama.com) and uses Retrieval-Augmented Generation (RAG) to respond with accurate, document-based answers.

 ---